 - Not available at this time.
 Check back for future dates

 If you have older unused 1-Day Peak, Regular and Value tickets, here's a look at validity (through June):

 - 1-Day Peak Tickets — All days available

 - 1-Day Regular Tickets — May 17-21, 24-28 and June 1-3, 7-10, 14-17, 21-24 and 28-30

 - 1-Day Value Tickets — May 17-20, 24-27 and June 1-3, 8-9, 15-16, 22-23 and 29-30

 Hoppy news — multi-day tickets are available now too!
 Like we mentioned, these tickets are not subject to tiered pricing or blackout dates like 1-Day tickets.
 Multi-day tickets expire 13 days after first use, or Jan.
 12, 2023, whichever comes first.
+You have your first use, plus 13 days.
 Advance theme park reservations are required for each day of your visit, in addition to valid admission.
 If you'll be park hopping, you'll only need to make a theme park reservation for the first park you wish to visit.